 Source: "Chromium in the Prevention and Control of Diabetes" by Richard A. Anderson, PhD, Journal of the American College of Nutrition, 1998

 • Pycnogenol - Pycnogenol is a powerful antioxidant derived from French maritime pine tree bark and the subject of more than 180 studies over 35 years which has been shown to reduce high blood pressure, LDL cholesterol and blood glucose without affecting insulin levels.
 Of particular note is its ability to reduce leakage into the retina by repairing capillaries in the eyes.
 While still largely unknown to American doctors, Pycnogenol is the leading prescription for diabetic retinopathy in France.

-• Bitter Guord - Make a watery juice of a small Bitter Guord (remove seeds) and drink every morning.
-Bitter Guord also helps to clear pimples and maintain a good skin, and is good for de-worming the intestines.
+• Bitter Gourd - Make a watery juice of a small Bitter Gourd (remove seeds) and drink every morning.
+Bitter Gourd also helps to clear pimples and maintain a good skin, and is good for de-worming the intestines.

 •Cayenne Pepper - Cayenne Pepper is hypo-glycemic, which means it lowers blood sugar levels.
 It also relieves diabetic complications like nerve damage and heart disease

 • Gymnema Sylvestre - Is a plant that grows in the tropical forests of central and southern India and in parts of Africa.
 Herbalists in India have used the leaves of this long, slender plant as a treatment for diabetes for more than 2,000 years.
 The Hindu word "gumar," which means "sugar destroyer," describes the primary use of the herb in traditional Indian medicine.
 So strong is this herb that powered gymnema root has also been used to treat snake bites, constipation, stomach complaints, water retention, and liver disease.
 Doctors in India note that Gymnema Sylvestre is used in the treatment of diabetes mellitus and in food additives against obesity and caries.